ancient-wonder/similar-listings/README.md

 1. Install dependencies: `npm install`
 2. Build project: `npm run build`
+3. In a separate terminal window, Run mongoDB daemon: `mongod`
 3. Seed database: `npm run db:seed`

 ### Viewing the module

-1. If MongoDB daemon is not currently running, run it: `mongod` (may need to be run as `sudo mongod` depending on your settings)
+1. If mongod is not currently running, run it: `mongod`
 2. From within the root directory, start the server: `npm start`
 3. From your browser, open the module: `http://localhost:3003`